 The gluteus maximus is the main muscle that performs hip extension.
-Most people refer to this muscle as their buttock.
+It's the largest muscle in your lower body and makes up the rounded shape of your buttocks.
 It connects your tailbone to your thigh bone, and one of its main functions is to help you stand upright.
 When your heel hits the ground as you walk, the gluteus maximus also helps stop your body from continuing forward by stopping the hip from flexing.

 Three muscles called the semitendinosus, semimembranosus and biceps femoris make up your hamstrings.
 These muscles run along the back of your thighs and are easily injured or strained.
 They run from your pelvis to the back of your knees and together work to stabilize the hip joint.
 The hamstrings are the primary muscles that perform hip extension during normal walking.

 In addition to hip extension, the hamstrings also bend your knees.
 These muscles propel your body forward and increase your walking speed.

 Training for Hip Extension

 Moves such as squats, deadlifts, step-ups, leg curls and donkey kicks train the muscles used in leg extension.
 Include these exercises in your lower body workouts to become stronger at movements that use hip extension -- such as running or jumping.
 Most athletes benefit from training these muscles.